THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 Dubai Fountain – Around 6 pm

-The fountain is located just next to the mall and in front of Burj Khalifa.
-It looks like a giant pool with water that I´d like to jump into – but laws are strict in Dubai, so it’s better to look.
+The Dubai Fountain is located just next to the mall and in front of Burj Khalifa.
+It looks like a giant pool with water that I´d like to jump into – but laws are strict in Dubai, so it’s better to only look.

 There are free dancing water shows daily for you to enjoy.
 It is one of the most popular things to do for free in Dubai, especially in the evenings.
 There are always crowds.